demystifyfp/demystifyfp/content/clojure/marketplace-middleware/using-slack-as-log-appender.md

 tags: ["clojure"]
 ---

-The backoffice team of our client has an active slack based workflow for most of their systems.
-As this middleware is going to be yet an another system that they need to keep track of, they asked us to send messages on Slack if the middleware encounters an error during its operation.
-In this blog post, I am going to share how to do it in Clojure using Timbre.
+The back-office team of our client has an active slack based workflow for most of their systems.
+As this middleware is going to be another system that they need to keep track of, they asked us to send messages on Slack if the middleware encounters an error during its operation.
+In this blog post, I am going to share how we did it in Clojure using Timbre.

 > This blog post is a part 5 of the blog series [Building an E-Commerce Marketplace Middleware in Clojure]({{<relref "intro.md">}}).

 ### Slack Incoming Webhooks

 Slack has the mechanism of [Incoming Webhooks](https://api.slack.com/incoming-webhooks) that provides a simple way to post messages from any application into Slack.
-By following [these steps](https://api.slack.com/incoming-webhooks#getting-started), we will get an unique *webhook* URL to which we can send a JSON payload with the message text and some other options.
+By following [these steps](https://api.slack.com/incoming-webhooks#getting-started), we will get a unique *webhook* URL to which we can send a JSON payload with the message text and some other options.

-### Sending Slack Message
+### Sending A Slack Message

 To work with the HTTP post requests, let's add [clj-http](https://github.com/dakrone/clj-http) dependency in our *project.clj* and restart the REPL.